chpxu/reproducible-latex-template/README.md

 Full Credits to [flyx's guide](https://flyx.org/nix-flakes-latex/)!

 Having been obsessed with NixOS and its developer enjoyments, namely reproducibility.
-This repository aims to create an opinionated, standardised environment for (my) creating LaTeX documents in Maths and Physics (or any science really), as well as providing a helper shell script to automate actions commonly taken.
+This repository aims to create an opinionated, standardised environment for (my) creating LaTeX documents in Maths and Physics (or any science really), as well as providing a helper shell script to automate actions (mostly subfile related) commonly taken.
 This repository assumes:

 - Basic understanding of Nix
   - `stdenv.mkDerivation`, phases if you want to do elaborate modification of `flake.nix` etc.